Chris-ops4573/Scraper-AI/README.md

 - Uses chromadb with a custom embedding function (OpenAI or other) to store vectorized document chunks.
 - Upon upload, your entire project is split into manageable chunks and indexed with their file paths and line ranges.
 - Semantic queries are matched against this database for precise and intelligent navigation.
-- The coding assistant is a custom AI agent integrated with Brave Search and GitHub scraping capabilities, meaning it adapts to your query in real time and doesn't rely solely on pre-trained data.
+- The coding assistant is a custom AI agent integrated with Brave Search and GitHub scraping capabilities providing intelligent coding assistance.